Otmak/zpeek/README.md

 # What is Zpeek ?
 Zpeek (Zpeekv2) is the Second and improved version of [Zonar_peek](https://github.com/Otmak/zonar_peek) Zpeekv2 brings a fresh new look to the API application  it utilizes a Flask backend and React Front end.
-That's just about it, the code is still as messy version 1
+That's just about it, the code is still as messy
-.....
+-_-.
+An attempt to clean up the code on [v3](https://github.com/Otmak/gtc_wanna_b) .....

 ## Available Scripts